 JOINT MEMBER – which expression shall include one or two co-habiting adults .
 The Joint unit shall have one vote, exercisable by either adult.

 A JUNIOR MEMBER – being a person who, at the date of election, is under the age of eighteen shall have no vote.
 One parent or guardian must be a Full Member.

-A STUDENT MEMBER – being a person who, at the date of election, is over the age of eighteen and under the age of twenty-two.
+A YOUNG PERSON MEMBER – being a person who, at the date of election, is over the age of eighteen and under the age of twenty-five.
 They shall have one vote.